ngs-docs/2017-dsi-docker-may/README.md

   did for you) but you didn't have to actually install any software other than docker -- RStudio is on the image already!

+* This is running on your laptop computer (or wherever you are running the `docker` command), consuming that computer's resources.

 * This is running in a completely isolated sandbox, with only network access.
   Any files or data you want have to be added or downloaded explicitly (We'll show you how to fix that later.)